 Board of Supervisors Chair Phyllis J. Randall

-- View the 2019 State of the County Address Webcast
+- Read the 2023 State of the County Address (PDF)

-- Read the 2019 State of the County Address (PDF)
+- View the video of the 2023 State of the County Address.

 About Chair Randall

-Phyllis J. Randall was elected Chair at Large of the Loudoun County Board of Supervisors in November 2015.
-Her election was historic as she became the first woman of color in Virginia’s history to be an elected chair of a county Board.
+Phyllis J. Randall was elected Chair At-Large of the Loudoun County Board of Supervisors in November 2015 and reelected in November 2019.
+Her election was historic as she became the first person of color in Virginia’s history to be an elected chair of a county Board.

 In June of 2018, Chair Randall was selected as one of only twenty-five women in the country to be included in the 2019 class of Governing Magazine’s Women in Government Leadership Program.
-In addition, in 2018, the citizens of Loudoun County voted Chair Randall Favorite Public Official, an honor which she is most humbled by and proud of.
+In addition, in 2018, 2019, 2020 and 2021, the citizens of Loudoun County voted Chair Randall Favorite Public Official, an honor which she is most humbled by and proud of.

-By profession, Chair Randall is a mental health therapist, working with substance abusing offenders in a local adult detention center, a position she enjoyed for over fifteen years.
+By profession, Chair Randall is a mental health therapist, with substance dependence as her emphasis area.
+She has worked with justice-involved populations, both in and out of incarcerated settings, a career she has enjoyed for over 20 years.

-She and her husband Thaddeus (T.W.) have lived in Loudoun since 2003, and are the proud parents of two sons, Ashon and Aaron.
+She and her husband Thaddeus (T.W.) have lived in Loudoun since 1993, and are the proud parents of two adult sons, Ashon and Aaron.